 english to spanish

 what is translation

-From the queries above, we can easily create several top terms which we want to focus on.
+From the queries above, we can easily create several top terms on which we want to focus.
 First of all, the main languages seen above are English, Spanish, Hindi, French, German, Urdu, Arabic, Tamil, Italian, and Chinese.
 This is in line with our previous blog articles on top languages for website localization, but also on hidden gems, such as Arabic!

 In the list above, we can also identify one very specific intruder.
-Even if I don’t hint at the fact that it ties in to the beginning of this article, the phrase will most certainly have caught your eye.
+Even without hinting at the fact that it ties in to the beginning of this article, the phrase will most certainly have caught your eye.
 The query google translation is this window to the future of translation projects involving machine-translated content.

 Since the phrase machine translation is industry-specific, people most often associate it with the public image of machine translation, Google, and its tool, Google Translate.
-Indeed, if we look at the interest over time for these two searches, we will see a drastic change which occurred in May 2010.
+Indeed, if we look at the interest over time for these two search phrases, we will see a drastic change which occurred in May 2010.

-This was the first time the term google translate overtook the term translation as a search query, and the rift has only increased in the past couple of years.
+This was the first time the term google translate overtook the term translation as a search query, and the gap has only increased over the past couple of years.

 Today, google translate is on its high, and will probably continue its steady rise.